-Please also be aware that when students miss a lot of school through illness schools are expected to investigate and where appropriate request medical evidence before agreeing to authorise those absences.
+Please also be aware that where pupils miss a lot of school through illness, schools are expected to investigate, and where appropriate, request medical evidence before agreeing to authorise such absences.

 Your co-operation and support in this matter is greatly appreciated.